Term VS Wholelife: Is Term Life Insurance Better For You?

-Just as you would rent an apartment if you intend to stay at a place for a short duration, you would also rent your coverage if you need it for a short duration of time.
+Just as you would rent an apartment if you intend to stay for a short duration, you would also rent your coverage if you need it for a short duration of time.

 In the context of insurance, short duration, in this case, refers to anything that is lesser than 20 years.

 For things like your mortgage liabilities and children’s dependency, it does not make sense for you to commit to whole-life insurance to provide for this temporary coverage because let’s face it, you will not be paying for your mortgage for life and neither would your children be dependent on you for life.

 For example, if you need basic death coverage for only 20 years, you will see that the net total premiums payable (total premiums paid - surrender value receivable) for term life, is lower than a whole-life plan.

 Granted, a whole-life insurance plan does continue to provide coverage beyond 20 years and the surrender value will continue to increase, but if you only need this coverage for a short duration of time, these features are not a necessity.

 2. You prioritize returns and don’t mind the risk

 If, however, you need this coverage for a long duration of time for things like income replacement and legacy, a term life plan may be better for you if you prioritize returns and don’t mind taking on more risk to invest.